lantins/float64-website/source/blog/2014-08-20-php-fpm-sockets-apache-mod-proxy-fcgi-ubuntu.md

 tags: ubuntu apache php howto
 ---

-Running PHP-FPM with sockets under Apache 2.4 on Ubuntu 14.04 LTS

 [If you don't feel like reading skip to the instructions](#instructions).

 ## The status quo